tnebooks/12th-zoology/content.en/zoology/principles-of-inheritance-and-variation/_index.md

 results in Patau’s syndrome.
 Meiotic non disjunction is thought to be the cause for this chromosomal abnormality.
 It is characterized by multiple and severe body malformations as well as profound mental deficiency.
 Small head with small eyes, cleft palate, malformation of the brain and internal organs are some of the symptoms of this syndrome.

-**b.
-Allosomal abnormalities in human beings** Mitotic or meiotic non-disjunction of sex
+### Allosomal abnormalities in human beings

-chromosomes causes allosomal abnormalities.
+Mitotic or meiotic non-disjunction of sex chromosomes causes allosomal abnormalities.
 Several sex chromosomal abnormalities have been detected.
 Eg. Klinefelter’s syndrome and Turner’s syndrome.

 **1. Klinefelter’s Syndrome (XXY Males)**